John Bruce and Paweł Wojtasik

 John Bruce is a filmmaker, designer, and educator.
 He has directed and produced many short films and theater installations, as well as music videos for MTV and VH1.
 His first film Apple Juice (1990), a short documentary about downtown Manhattan skateboarding culture, aired on PBS and Showtime, and was revived at the Brooklyn Academy of Music in 2013.
 He served as production manager and art director for a number of feature films, and platform producer for several transmedia projects addressing social issues.
 He is Assistant Professor of Strategic Design at Parsons School of Design, where he serves as Director of the MFA Transdisciplinary Design program and co-founded the studio Design for Living and Dying.
 John served as a member, 2012-18, and as President of the Board of Trustees for the Robert Flaherty Film Seminar.
 He earned a BFA from the School of Visual Arts, and an MBA in Sustainable Systems from Pinchot.
-He is a Fellow at the Graduate Institute for Design Ethnography and Social Thought at The New School.
+He was a 2015/16 Fellow at the Graduate Institute for Design Ethnography and Social Thought at The New School.